ksmit323/ExpertSolidityBootcamp/README.md

 # Expert Solidity Bootcamp

-Welcome my (Kenneth Smith) Expert Solidity Bootcamp repository.
+Welcome to my (Kenneth Smith) Expert Solidity Bootcamp repository.
 This repository serves as a comprehensive learning resource for mastering Solidity smart contract development during my Solidity bootcamp experience.
 It includes a variety of exercises, projects, and capture-the-flag challenges that enhanced my understanding and skills in the Ethereum ecosystem.

 ## Contents